London filing guidance self-assessment

 Most individuals pay income tax via Pay As You Earn (PAYE).
 This means that the income tax they owe is automatically deducted from their pay before they receive it.

-Since many people only have one job and source of income, making sure their PAYE deductions are correct is all they have to do to be tax compliant.
+Since many people only have one job and source of income, making sure their PAYE deductions are correct is all they have to do to remain compliant with standard HMRC filing criteria.

 However, if you are getting income from untaxed sources, such as investment income or being self-employed, you will have to declare this to HMRC and pay tax on it.
 Aside from income tax, you will also need to pay National Insurance contributions on this income.